Hit enter to search

 NNU has been accredited since 1931 and currently holds institutional accreditation through the Northwest Commission on Colleges and Universities (NWCCU).
 Many programs at NNU also hold professional/specialized accreditation.
-Please reference NNU Accreditation and Affiliations in the CAGS catalog for more information.
+These regional and specialized accreditations attest to issues of institutional quality and high educational standards, and they are often critical in securing authorization and licensure in other states.
+Please reference NNU Accreditation and Affiliations in the University catalog for more information.

-Students who are seeking an online degree that leads to state licensure (nursing, teaching, social work, etc.) should be aware that state licensing agencies may set their own regulations on distance education programs.
-In fields leading to professional licensure, we recommend students check with the licensing agency in their home state prior to enrolling in a program of study to determine what regulations, if any, apply to distance education programs in their state.
-The following links will take you to pages where you can find the contact information for various licensing agencies in each state.
+Students who are seeking an NNU degree that leads to licensure or certification (nursing, teaching, social work, etc.) should be aware that state licensing agencies often set their own regulations which may differ from those of the state of Idaho.
+In fields leading to professional licensure, we recommend students check with the licensing agency in their home state prior to enrolling in a program of study to determine what regulations, if any, apply to education programs in their state.
+To help students with these questions we have developed specific Professional Licensure resource pages for each NNU program that leads to licensure.

 In order to be in compliance with commitments that NNU has made by joining NC-SARA, it is necessary for NNU to maintain accurate records of a student’s permanent home address.
 Accounting for “Student Location” and “Relocation” are both key factors in determining NNU’s compliance with State Authorization regulations and Professional Licensure Disclosure requirements.
 NNU’s initial “Student Location identification is completed through the admissions process.
 Within the admissions process, students identify their physical location by providing their mailing address.